Can I Buy a House During the COVID-19 Pandemic?

 How can I shop for a home during Covid-19?

 - With social distancing, shopping for a home may look a little different.
-Talk to your Realtor about procedures in your market.
-During a showing, you may be asked to wear gloves and booties over your shoes, the Realtor may be the only one allowed to touch doorknobs during the tour, etc. Realtors are currently thoroughly disinfecting before and after each showing.
+Talk to your real estate agent about procedures in your market.
+During a showing, you may be asked to wear gloves and booties over your shoes, the real estate agent may be the only one allowed to touch doorknobs during the tour, etc. Real estate agents are currently thoroughly disinfecting before and after each showing.
 Additionally, tours may be conducted digitally.